Vitus Labs

 import { init } from '@vitus-labs/core'

-import connector from '@vitus-labs/connector-styler'
+import * as connector from '@vitus-labs/connector-styler'

 init({